xav-b/taskbook/build.md

 - [ ] IDEA Can i integrate the idea (or even base the project) on [outline speedrunning](https://learnhowtolearn.org/how-to-build-extremely-quickly/)
            Maybe just show how this can be used by using a board or tag and priorities

-- [ ] FIXME replace config.update by a separation of mutatble state and static config
 - [ ] FIXME config: if no `alias` section it crashes
 - [ ] IDEA Implement `tb queue 1 2 3 5 ...` (create a board Queue and uses `queue` param to order them)
       -> `queue` new property integer